codingMustache/codingMustache/README.md

 ## Joke of the Day

-I just wrote a book on reverse psychology.
-Do not read it!
+I used to be a banker, but I lost interest.

 ## Daily Trivia

-Which of these Cherry MX mechanical keyboard switches is both tactile and clicky?
+Which of these was the name of a bug found in April 2014 in the publicly available OpenSSL cryptography library?
- 1. Cherry MX Blue
+ 1. Shellscript
- 2. Cherry MX Brown
+ 2. Shellshock
- 3. Cherry MX Red
+ 3. Heartbleed
- 4. Cherry MX Black
+ 4. Corrupted Blood

 <details>
   <summary>Answer</summary>
-  Cherry MX Blue
+  Heartbleed
 </details>